 What are the key components of a project schedule?

-To be effective, project schedules must include the following components:
+To be effective, project schedules must include tasks, milestones, dependencies, resources, and timelines:

 - Tasks: The building blocks of a project schedule, tasks break down a project into manageable work so it’s easier to estimate and complete on time.